Christmas Special (December 4, 2016) - #4551 Music & the Spoken Word

-Music and the Spoken Word broadcast with the Mormon Tabernacle Choir and Orchestra at Temple Square.
+Music & the Spoken Word broadcast with the Mormon Tabernacle Choir and Orchestra at Temple Square.
 December 04, 2016 Broadcast Number 4551.

 “Hark!
 The Herald Angels Sing”1